 Caner Bakır is an Associate Professor of political science with particular emphasis on international and comparative economy, and public policy and administration of the College of Administrative Sciences and Economics at Koç University.

-Caner is co-director of the Center for Globalization and Democratic Governance (GLODEM).
+Caner is co-director of the Center for Globalization, Peace and Democratic Governance (GLODEM).
 He joined Koç University in September 2004 from Monash University where he was an Assistant Lecturer in its Accounting and Finance Department.
-Prior to this, he worked for Ziraat Bankasi as a banking specialist.
+Prior to this, he worked for Agricultural Bank of Turkey as a banking specialist.

 His qualifications are Bachelor of Public Administration and Politics from the Middle East Technical University, Graduate Diploma in Money, Banking and Finance from Banking School, Master of International Political Economy from the University of Warwick, and a PhD in Politics from Monash University.